 I recently noticed how dirty one of our computer keyboards had become.
 I tried a baby wipe and it didn't work.
 I wasn't sure how to clean the keys until my mom suggested trying a damp microfiber.
-It worked like magic and it was quick too!

 To clean a sticking keyboard, grab a bunch of Q-tips and a bottle of isopropyl alcohol.
 Gently pop off one sticky key at a time.
 Clean underneath and press back on.